 In 2005, she was acquired by Horizon Maritime Incorporated of Houston, Texas.
 Where the tug retained her name.

-In 2008, she was acquired by Teppco Marine Services of Houma, Louisiana.
+In 2008, she was acquired by Teppco Marine Services Incorporated of Houma, Louisiana.
 Where the tug was renamed as the Butch Cenac.

-In 2009, the tug was acquired by Enterprise Marine Services of San Antonio, Texas.
+In 2009, the tug was acquired by Enterprise Marine Services Incorporated of San Antonio, Texas.
 Where she was renamed as the Butch.

-Re powered in 2004, she is driven by two, Cummins KTA19-M2 diesel engines.
+Re powered in 2004, she is driven by three, Cummins KTA19-M2 diesel engines.
 With Twin Disc reduction gears at a ratio of 7:1.
 Turning two, stainless steel, fixed pitch propellers.
 She is a triple screw towboat, rated at 1,590 horsepower.